 - All pupils and staff have the right to feel happy, safe and included. - We aim to ensure a confident, nurturing and inclusive learning community where all achieve their true potential and embrace life's challenges. - We will treat everyone with respect, deliver high quality and inspirational learning and teaching and provide opportunities for personal and social growth. - Our school values fairness, integrity, compassion, tenacity and perseverance, justice, loyalty and pride, empathy, curiosity, equality and trust. - We are committed to advancing equality of opportunity for all and we work actively towards eliminating all forms of bullying and discrimination. - We recognise the effects that bullying and discrimination can have on pupils' feelings of worth, on their schoolwork and within the school community.
-We actively foster good relations between diverse groups and individuals. - We recognise that certain individuals and groups in society experience disadvantage, prejudice or discrimination on account of their age, disability, ethnicity, gender, gender change, looked-after status, pregnancy or maternity, religion or belief, sexual orientation and socioeconomic status or any combination of these. - More details of our anti-bullying policy can be found elsewhere on the website.
+We actively foster good relations between diverse groups and individuals.

+- We recognise that certain individuals and groups in society experience disadvantage, prejudice, or discrimination on account of their age, disability, ethnicity, gender, gender change, looked-after status, pregnancy or maternity, religion or belief, sexual orientation and socioeconomic status or any combination of these. - More details of our anti-bullying policy can be found elsewhere on the website

-We are committed to equalities and the wellbeing and protection children and young people from bullying and prejudice by other children and young people.
-All schools have a procedure which is informed by the overarching 'Preventing and Responding to Bullying amongst Children and Young People' procedure.
+As a school, we are committed to equalities and the wellbeing and protection children and young people from bullying and prejudice.
+Our school procedure is informed by the overarching 'Preventing and Responding to Bullying amongst Children and Young People' procedure.
 We recognise that policy and procedures alone will not address the prevention of bullying; through our core practices (Relationships, Rights Respecting, Resilience, Restorative) we aim to build positive relationships and a culture and ethos which ensure respect, equality and inclusion.
-We promote anti-bullying and anti-discriminatory attitudes and behaviours through preventative, pro-active and responsive approaches.
+We promote an actively anti-bullying and anti-prejudice culture in our school through preventative, pro-active and responsive approaches.

-Bullying and discriminatory behaviours are not tolerated.
-The school will put in place appropriate support for all children and young people involved in a bullying incident.
-Children who display bullying behaviour will be supported to identify the feelings and views that have caused them to act in this way and challenged, through education and learning, to develop alternative ways of behaving.
-Partnership with parents is instrumental to our approach to preventing and responding to bullying and in cases of bullying it is important that all parents involved work with the school to resolve the problems in the best interests of their child.
+Bullying and prejudice-based behaviours are not tolerated.
+The school will put in place appropriate support for all children and young people involved in a bullying or prejudice-based incident.
+We will support children who display bullying or prejudiced behaviour to identify the feelings and views that have caused them to act in this way. and We will challenge these views and support children, through education and learning, to develop alternative ways of behaving.
+Working together with parents is an essential part of our approach to preventing and responding to bullying.
+When bullying or prejudice happen it is important that all parents involved work with the school to resolve the problems in the best interests of their child.